e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**The phase bodies are the [§7.5](#75-allocation-policy-a-scoped-invariant) measurement seam.** `phase_bodies(sim)` returns the compiled bodies of the nominal activation as named callables bound over the simulation's own buffers: the four blocks (`rhs` — the `f` block — `sweep_hx`, `sweep_hxu`, and `ticks`, which takes the tick index its entries gate on), plus the per-event guards and handlers and the per-component `project` callables, keyed by the model's own roster.
+**The phase bodies are the [§7.5](#75-allocation-policy-a-scoped-invariant) measurement seam.** `phase_bodies(sim)` returns the compiled bodies of the nominal activation as named callables bound over the simulation's own buffers: the four blocks (`rhs` — the `f` block — `sweep_hx` and `sweep_hxu`, each in both arities, and `ticks`, which takes the tick index its entries gate on), plus the per-event guards and handlers and the per-component `project` callables, keyed by the model's own roster.
 One promise, in the diagnostic register ([§13.5](#135-termination-is-a-state-not-an-exception)): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction